ValidMind for model development 3 — Integrate custom tests

 Key insights:

-• Balanced correct classification across classes: The model correctly classified 811 negative cases (true negatives) and 827 positive cases (true positives), indicating similar performance for both classes.
+• Balanced correct predictions across classes: The model correctly predicts 840 negative cases and 810 positive cases, indicating similar accuracy for both classes.

 Figures